Samantha Fitzgerald: Bipolar disorder

-Return (2010)
+Returns (2010, 2020)

 In 2010, Neighbours executive producer, Susan Bower, revealed that Buchanan would be reprising her role of Samantha.
 Speaking of the reasons behind her return Bower stated: "I like if we are going to have returning characters that they're part of the story.
 They don't just walk in and say 'G'day' and walk out again."
 The Herald Sun reported that Buchanan would be returning for a four-week guest role.
 Bower later said that there is "plenty in store" for the character.
 She added "Hang onto your hats, Samantha is back and I know Simone will love what we have planned".
 Sam returned to Neighbours on 1 November 2010.

 Samantha was the prosecutor in Stephanie Scully's (Carla Bonner) culpable driving court case.
 Samantha is determined to see Steph sent to jail and she forms an alliance with Paul Robinson (Stefan Dennis).
 Buchanan said "Samantha comes back to Erinsborough with her lawyer's hat well and truly on.
 She mentions that she's now well again – her bipolar disorder is under control.
 She also talks about Dan and the fact that she's seen him and the baby."
 Buchanan also said that Sam has a personal agenda as well as a professional one, she is unhappy that Steph fell pregnant with Dan's child.
 Sam also wants to get back at Libby Kennedy (Kym Valentine).
 Samantha and Paul join up because Paul wants justice for Donna Freedman (Margot Robbie), whose husband Steph killed.
 Dennis said Samantha is "as devious as Paul is" and he sees that Samantha is a way to get his wish for Steph to be punished.
 Buchanan added that she surprised to be asked back because she thought her character had "burnt her bridges with most people in Ramsay Street the last time around."
 Bower revealed that viewers can see that Samantha has a score to settle with Steph and Libby and her questions open up a lot of wounds for Steph.
 Bower added that that issue has "divided many fans."

-Return (2020)

 On 23 March 2020, Daniel Kilkelly of Digital Spy reported that Buchanan had reprised the role again, and would appear in April 2020.
 Samantha is hired by Claudia Watkins (Kate Raison) in her custody battle with Elly Conway (Jodi Anasta).